 Mr. Kenneth Shuler and the Kenneth Shuler Corporate Team is visiting Washington, D.C. and on Wednesday, March 6, 2019, during their visit, our team will be sitting down to meet with our local state representatives to discuss the steadfast growth in our industry and challenges facing our current and future students.

-Let’s face it, when you hear the words “beauty industry,” what comes to mind?
+Let’s face it when you hear the words “beauty industry,” what comes to mind?
 Is it images of makeup and hair products?
-While that may be true for some, thoughts of a rewarding, successful, and long-lasting career likely pops into the thoughts of individuals who are about to step into the world of beauty themselves.
+While that may be true for some, thoughts of a rewarding, successful, and long-lasting career likely pop into the thoughts of individuals who are about to step into the world of beauty themselves.

 Because the beauty industry is a business that is developing at a rapid pace with the national job growth percentage being 7%!

 That means the beauty industry is expected to see the continued job and revenue growth in many areas over the next several years.